MikeChristianson/MikeChristianson.github.io/index.md

 Senior Software Engineer with 10+ years experience: development, testing, automation, databases, maintenance, mentoring, troubleshooting, debugging, and more.
 </p>

-### Focused on Quality and Craftsmanship
+### Delivering Quality and Customer Value

 <p style="text-align: justify;">
 Focused on creating understandable, maintainable, and testable code.
 Adept at making complex ideas or requirements easy to understand and achievable.
 Valued by teams for setting standards and providing advice and counsel.
 Committed to delivering on promises with a strong sense of personal accountability.
 </p>

-### Leader, Phoenix Software Engineering Reading Group
+### Community Member and Leader

 <p style="text-align: justify;">
 Constant individual and group learner.
-Active community member and leader.
+Leader of the _Phoenix Software Engineering Reading Group_.
 </p>

 {% include contact-button.html %}